Sting (musician): 2021–present: Duets and The Bridge

 On 19 March 2021, Sting released Duets, a compilation album comprising 17 tracks of collaborations with various artists including Eric Clapton, Mary J. Blige, Shaggy, Annie Lennox and Sam Moore.
-Several titles recorded for the album were ultimately excluded from the release, such as "Simple" in performance with Ricky Martin, "Message in a Bottle" with All Saints, "Spirits" with Pato Banton from the film Ace Ventura: When Nature Calls and "Always on Your Side" in duet with Sheryl Crow.

-Sting released his fifteenth studio album The Bridge on 19 November 2021.
+Sting released his fifteenth studio album, The Bridge, on 19 November 2021.
 It was preceded by the release of the lead single "If It's Love" on 1 September 2021.
 Sting wrote the set of pop-rock songs "in a year of global pandemic, personal loss, separation, disruption, lockdown and extraordinary social and political turmoil".
 On 20 November 2021, Sting's single "What Could Have Been", with Ray Chen, was featured in the third act of the League of Legends animated series Arcane; this single was released the same day.
 Sting then opened The Game Awards 2021 with the song; Todd Marten, for the Los Angeles Times, wrote "The Game Awards began this year with an opening that might have launched the Grammy Awards".

-In February 2022, it was announced that Universal Music Group purchased Sting's catalogue of solo works and those with the Police for an undisclosed amount.

 In February 2022, Sting collaborated with Swedish DJ supergroup Swedish House Mafia, releasing a song and music video titled "Redlight".
 The song used lyrics from the Police's 1979 hit "Roxanne" with a dark electronic feeling.
 Sting made an appearance in the music video, the song being part of the new album from Swedish House Mafia titled Paradise Again.
+In February 2022, it was announced that Universal Music Group purchased Sting's catalogue of solo works and those with the Police for an undisclosed amount.
+Forbes ranked him as the highest-paid solo musician of 2022, with an estimated earnings of $210 million.